 For purposes of program assessment, Psychology majors take a non-credit, non-graded comprehensive examination in psychology and a scientific-thinking examination near the end of their last semester preceding graduation.

 Traces development of early and modern psychology and integrates diverse materials and approaches to which upper-division students have been exposed in psychology courses.
 Topics include philosophical foundations of psychology, early scientific psychology, structuralism, functionalism, psychoanalytic theory, behaviorism, Gestalt psychology, and recent developments in psychology.
-Race and gender issues are incorporated throughout the course. prerequisites - PSY 3216, PSY 3327, PSY 3328, PSY 3423; junior status minimum, senior status preferable.
+Race and gender issues are incorporated throughout the course. prerequisites - PSY 3216, PSY 3327, PSY 3328, PSY 3423; junior status minimum, senior status.

 Students either (a) initiate and implement empirical research in an area of special interest or (b) participate in an ongoing empirical research project developed by a faculty member.
 For student-initiated projects, the student develops the research proposal, conducts the research and reports the research in standard APA format.
 For faculty-initiated research, students work one on- one with the faculty member or as part of his/her research team of students.
 Activities may include doing library research, developing measures, collecting data, analyzing data and writing portions of research reports using APA style.